toadharvard/popo-fsm/README.md

-Finite state machine field for sqlalchemy (based on django-fsm)
+Finite state machine field for plain old python objects (POPOs) (based on sqlalchemy-fsm)
 ==============================================================

-sqlalchemy-fsm adds declarative states management for sqlalchemy models.
+popo-fsm adds declarative states management for plain old python objects (POPO).
-Instead of adding some state field to a model, and manage its values by hand, you could use FSMState field and mark model methods with the `transition` decorator.
+Instead of adding some state field to a POPO, and managing its values by hand, you could use a plain old python field and mark POPO methods with the `transition` decorator.
 Your method will contain the side-effects of the state change.